Microwaves are an extremely common kitchen appliance in modern kitchens.

 Depending on the size of your microwave and the setup of your kitchen, there are numerous possibilities of where you can place your microwave that won’t take up excessive counter space or prove difficult to access.

-Possibly the most common aesthetic of the modern kitchen is the use of custom cabinetry to keep all appliances flush within your cabinet space and off of your counters.
+Possibly the most common aesthetic of the modern kitchen is the use of custom cabinetry to keep all appliances flush within your cabinet space and off of your limited counter space.

 This option could be a bit pricy if you’re looking for simple solutions, but it is by far the most effective.